pontushenriksson/blossom/README.md

 ### [ChronoFile](https://github.com/pontushenriksson/blossom-chronofile)

-A plugin that handles metadata related to time, for example when a file was created and last modified.
+A plugin that handles metadata related to time, for example, when a file was created and last modified.
 This plugin is basic but not in the core app since some might not want to share that due to privacy reasons.

 ### [SizeInsight](https://github.com/pontushenriksson/blossom-sizeinsight)